 The deadlines have not totally eliminated the long hours and heavy calendars at the end of each session.
 But they do help smooth out the workload, and allow a somewhat more deliberative consideration of bills and amendments.

-The chart on page 4 shows in pictorial form the steps a bill must go through to become a law.
+The chart on the next page shows the steps a bill must go through to become a law.

 How A Bill Becomes Law in Illinois

 Introduction, Sponsor, First Reading